๐ŸŽ„ Let's code and celebrate this holiday season with Advent of Haystack

 Storing results in MLflow

 Storing evaluation results in CSVs is fine but not enough if you want to compare and track multiple evaluation runs.
 MLflow is a handy tool when it comes to tracking experiments.
-So we decided to use it to track all of Pipeline.eval() with reproducability of your experiments in mind.
+So we decided to use it to track all of Pipeline.eval() with reproducibility of your experiments in mind.

 # !pip install mlflow